 Qualtrics will process Data for the purpose of providing the software and services to customers.
-Qualtrics may also anonymize and/or aggregate the Data and use such anonymized and/or aggregated data for its business purposes, including but not limited to deriving statistical, usage data, and other data related to the functionality of the software and the services, improving the software and the services, developing and making available other products and services, and sharing such data with affiliates and business partners, and may combine or incorporate it with or into other data and information available, derived or obtained from other licensees, users, and/or any other sources.
+Qualtrics may also anonymize and aggregate the Data and use such anonymized and aggregated data for its business purposes.
 Customers must ensure that they follow applicable laws when distributing surveys.
 This includes following applicable law when collecting personal and health information, preventing unsolicited emails from being sent, and deleting personal information when no longer required.

 Qualtrics employees do not actively view Data.
 Any access to Customer accounts requires consent by the end-user, and any exposure to personal information is incidental to providing the services.
-Customers have the ability to disable Qualtrics support from accessing their accounts.
-But by doing so, it may hinder timely responses and the quality of support.
+Customers have the ability to disable Qualtrics support from accessing their accounts, but doing so may hinder timely responses and the quality of support.